Building regulations: key guidance for lifts

 This revised code of practice aims to give the information needed to create an inclusive environment from the outset of a project.
 Part 1 primarily covers access in and around the external environment and the approaches to buildings.
 Part 2 provides guidance on access within buildings, including the facilities that should be provided inside buildings.

 The act also states that that building design must ensure that effective barriers against smoke and fire are provided, without impeding access for all.
 Moreover, in offering best-practice recommendations, this standard explains how architectural design and the built environment can help disabled people to make the most of their surroundings.
-This standard strongly recommends that in multi-storey buildings, at least one lift (of sufficient size) must be made accessible to wheelchair users.
+This standard strongly recommends that in multi-story buildings, at least one lift (of sufficient size) must be made accessible to wheelchair users.

 An accessible lift will need to meet the following criteria:

-Can be found easily Is large enough for its intended use Leaves space outside to manoeuvre Is fitted with lift controls that are easily found and identifiable Is fitted with visual and audible signals Has a clear entrance of suitable width Is fitted with a reasonable level of lighting in the car and on all landings Is accurate on stopping to ensure ease of entry/exit
+Can be found easily Is large enough for its intended use Leaves space outside to maneuver Is fitted with lift controls that are easily found and identifiable Is fitted with visual and audible signals Has a clear entrance of suitable width Is fitted with a reasonable level of lighting in the car and on all landings Is accurate on stopping to ensure ease of entry/exit